intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/llama_cpp_quickstart.md

 **Now you can use these executable files by standard llama.cpp's usage.**

-## 3 Example: Running community GGUF models with BigDL-LLM
+## 3 Example: Running community GGUF models with IPEX-LLM

-Here we provide a simple example to show how to run a community GGUF model with BigDL-LLM.
+Here we provide a simple example to show how to run a community GGUF model with IPEX-LLM.

 ### Set Environment Variables
 Configure oneAPI variables by running the following command: